berlix/csv-kotlin/README.md

 The library exposes a straightforward interface that relies on standard Kotlin idioms.
 It has no dependencies other than the Kotlin standard library.

+## API documentation

+Refer to the [Dokka documentation](https://berlix.github.io/csv-kotlin/apidocs/1.0.0/csv-kotlin/) for a complete description of the APIs.

 ## Quick start

 To add the csv-kotlin dependency in Gradle: